FAQs – Cortico on Campus

 What you’ll gain from taking part:

-Learn how to listen & share findings across campus communities – through understanding perspectives different from your own, and building empathy and trust around important issues
+• Learn how to listen deeply & share findings across campus communities—building empathy and trust around the issues that matter most

 What is Cortico on Campus?

-The inaugural Cortico on Campus program invites teams of at least three motivated students interested in amplifying the voices of their friends and peers to lead a new kind of conversation.
+The Cortico on Campus fellowship invites college and university students interested in amplifying the voices of their friends and peers to lead a new kind of conversation.
 Beginning with sharing experiences in small groups, you’ll make sense of conversations through a deep listening process supported by AI tools.
-You’ll share the big picture of what fellow students are saying – with outputs like highlights, conversation maps, and voice medleys – extending the power of small-group dialogue long after the conversation ends.
+You’ll share the big picture of what fellow students are saying—with outputs like highlights, conversation maps, and voice medleys—extending the power of small-group dialogue long after the conversation ends.

 What are the program’s goals?